 Create a blog

 Having a blog isn’t a must-have when looking to score your first job, but you’ll benefit from it in more ways than you could imagine.
-A blog is a fantastic way to develop some real world digital skills as it provides you with a platform to experiment with.
+A blog is a fantastic way to develop some real-world digital skills as it provides you with a platform to experiment with.

 Stuck on what to write about?
 WRITE ABOUT ANYTHING!
 Love the beach?
-Create a series about top tips for beach goers.
+Create a series about top tips for beachgoers.
 Love a meal or two?
 Start writing reviews of experiences at your favourite restaurants.
 There’s always SOMETHING that you can write about.

-You’ll pick up on some useful content creation and development techniques, as well as develop an understanding for the importance of keywords and search optimisation.
+You’ll pick up on some useful content creation and development techniques, as well as develop an understanding of the importance of keywords and search optimisation.
 Creating a blog showcases your real life skills and commitment to a project.
 It’s a lethal asset for your job hunt.